goshiphq/goship-cms/content/blog/how-to-ship-an-engine.md

 ---
-title: How to Ship an Engine
+title: "How to Ship an Engine: An Ultimate Guide"
 intro: Many people are hesitant to ship engines and transmissions.
 They’re bulky, heavy, and irregularly shaped.
 They also contain potentially hazardous liquids and oils.
 Despite these concerns, engines are actually one of the